top of page

 Education and Credentials

 Check the attorney’s educational background and any additional certifications they may have.
-Membership in professional organizations, such as the American Bar Association, can also indicate a commitment to their field.
+Membership in professional organizations specific to the practice area of your case can also indicate a commitment to their field.

 Reviews and Testimonials